May 6, 2026

 One important note: do not exaggerate and do not minimize.
 Exaggeration can be attacked with medical records.
 Minimizing can be used to argue your injuries were not serious.
 Describe your experience accurately and consistently with what you have told your doctors.

-Questions About How Your Life Has Changed
+Questions About the Impact on Your Daily Life

 These questions address what are called “non-economic damages” — the ways the injury has affected your daily life, relationships, and ability to enjoy activities you previously enjoyed: